jjwyse/gringotts/README.md

 using dependency injection to quickly swap out the underlying implementation of some interface.
 All of that being said, after a bit of deliberation, I chose Java.
 I also chose Spring to handle IoC.
 To be completely honest, I think Spring is a little heavyweight for a quick app like this, as is often my feeling with Spring, but using Spring Boot, I had a simple web server up and running in less than five minutes, with only a few lines of code.
-Don't judge me too much for using Spring here, although I still feel a little wrong using such a heavyweight library for such a simple application 😬.
+Don't judge me too much for using Spring here, although I still feel a little wrong using such a heavyweight library for such a simple application.
+I also justified it, as the

-### Design Decisions/Compromises
+## Design Decisions/Compromises

-#### HTTP Client Code
+### HTTP Client Code
 Given more time, I would abstract out the Unirest HTTP client code that is used into a wrapper.
 I started down this route, but for the sake of time stopped.
 The direction I was going, was to create an `Http` interface and then have a `UnirestHttpImpl`.
 This would allow gringotts to be more loosely coupled with any specific HTTP implementation.

+### Interfaces FTW
+To handle the different email services, it felt like the perfect fit for polymorphism.
+This kept the API controller  agnostic of what service it's actually  using, since it doesn't need to know.
+It just gets the `EmailService` injected into it, and knows how to call the `sendEmail` API on it.
+This keeps the controller and service layers loosely coupled from each other.
+I also wrapped all `UnirestException` in the service layer and am throwing our generic `EmailServiceException` so that the unirest code doesn't leak up into the controller layer.
+This loose coupling allows us to swap out the email service implementation with zero code changes, and loose coupling in general leads to less fragile code and code that is easier to refactor at a later date.

-#### POST /email API
+### POST /email API
 I wanted to keep the response from gringotts consistent back to the client, regardless of what the underlying email service returned.
 I started with a normalized `id` and `message` field for Mandrill and Mailgun, but then Sendgrid just returns a `202`, and no fields at all.
 I debated on what was best here,